aflyhorse/libjpeg-specs/README.md

 # What is this project?

-There are RPM spec files for [Independent JPEG Group](http://ijg.org/)'s libjpeg.
+There are RPM spec files for [Independent JPEG Group](https://www.ijg.org/)'s libjpeg.
 JPEG library is a free library with functions for handling the JPEG image data format.

 # Is it safe?

-Source files are directly fetched from [IJG's repository](http://www.ijg.org/files/).
+Source files are directly fetched from [IJG's repository](https://www.ijg.org/files/) or its sibling [support site](https://jpegclub.org/support/files/).

 # How to utilize this project?